-The Responsible Entity manages its net assets attributable to unitholders as capital.
+The Scheme classifies its net assets attributable to unitholders as equity.
 The amount of net assets attributable to unitholders can change significantly on a daily basis as the Scheme is subject to daily applications and redemptions at the discretion of unitholders.